Yash114Bansal/Rupify/README.md

-# Rupify: Redefining the way you pay
+# Rupify: Redefining The Way You Pay

 ![Cover](docs/Cover.png)